-Employees must notify the Executive Director of Resources of any proposed disposals.
+Employees must notify the Executive Director of Finance of any proposed disposals.

-Any employee discovering or suspecting a loss of any kind must either immediately inform the Executive Director of Resources or inform the Local Counter Fraud Specialist
+Any employee discovering or suspecting a loss of any kind must either immediately inform the Executive Director of Finance or inform the Local Counter Fraud Specialist.

-16.1 DISPOSALS AND CONDEMNATIONS
+16.1.
+DISPOSALS AND CONDEMNATIONS

-- 16.1.1 The Executive Director of Resources must prepare detailed procedures for the disposal of assets including condemnations, and ensure that these are notified to managers. - 16.1.2 When it is proposed to dispose of a Trust asset, the head of department or authorised deputy will determine and advise the Executive Director of Resources of the estimated market value of the item, taking account of professional advice where appropriate and the Estatecode guidance issued by the Dept. of Health.
+- 16.1.1.
+The Executive Director of Finance must prepare detailed procedures for the disposal of assets including condemnations, and ensure that these are notified to managers. - 16.1.2.
+When it is proposed to dispose of a Trust asset, the head of department or authorised deputy will determine and advise the Executive Director of Finance of the estimated market value of the item, taking account of professional advice where appropriate and the Estatecode guidance issued by the Dept. of Health.
 The disposal shall be authorised in accordance with the Scheme of Delegation.
-Where appropriate and in conjunction with guidance issued by the regulator, Monitor, shall be notified and agree with any disposal of commissioned assets. - 16.1.3 All unserviceable articles, or items beyond economic repair shall be:- - (a) condemned or otherwise disposed of by an employee authorised within the Scheme of Delegation - (b) recorded by the Condemning Officer in a form approved by the Executive Director of Resources which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
-All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Executive Director of Resources. - 16.1.4 The Condemning Officer shall satisfy himself as to whether or not there is evidence of negligence in use and shall report any such evidence to the Executive Director of Resources who will take the appropriate action.
+Where appropriate and in conjunction with guidance issued by the regulator, NHS England, shall be notified and agree with any disposal of commissioned assets. - 16.1.3.
+All unserviceable articles, or items beyond economic repair shall be:- - (a). condemned or otherwise disposed of by an employee authorised within the Scheme of Delegation. - (b). recorded by the Condemning Officer in a form approved by the Executive Director of Finance which will indicate whether the articles are to be converted, destroyed or otherwise disposed of.
+All entries shall be confirmed by the countersignature of a second employee authorised for the purpose by the Executive Director of Finance. - 16.1.4.
+The Condemning Officer shall satisfy himself as to whether or not there is evidence of negligence in use and shall report any such evidence to the Executive Director of Finance who will take the appropriate action.

-16.2 LOSSES AND SPECIAL PAYMENTS
+16.2.
+LOSSES AND SPECIAL PAYMENTS

-- 16.2.1 Special payments are those which fall outside the normal day-to-day business of the Trust, or exceptionally, those for which no statutory authority exists.
-They fall into one of four main categories: - (a) Compensation payments made under legal obligation. - (b) Extra contractual payments to contractors - (c) Ex-gratia payments; and - (d) Extra statutory or extra regulatory payments - (e) Fruitless payments - 16.2.2 The Executive Director of Resources must prepare procedural instructions on the recording of and accounting for losses and special payments. - 16.2.3 Any employee discovering or suspecting a loss of any kind must either immediately inform the Executive Director of Resources or inform the Local Counter Fraud Specialist who will then appropriately inform the Executive Director of Resources and/or Chief Executive.
-Where a criminal offence is suspected, the Executive Director of Resources must inform the police if theft or arson is involved.
-If the case involves suspicion of fraud, then the particular circumstances of the case will determine when the police are notified.
+- 16.2.1.
+Special payments are those which fall outside the normal day-to-day business of the Trust, or exceptionally, those for which no statutory authority exists.
+They fall into one of five (5) main categories: - (a).
+Compensation payments made under legal obligation - (b).
+Extra contractual payments to contractors - (c).
+Ex-gratia payments - (d).
+Extra statutory or extra regulatory payments - (e).
+Fruitless payments - 16.2.2.
+The Executive Director of Finance must prepare procedural instructions on the recording of and accounting for losses and special payments.

-- For losses apparently caused by theft, fraud, arson, neglect of duty or gross carelessness, except if the value is less than £50,000, the Executive Director of Resources must immediately notify: - a) the Board of Directors, - b) The Local Counter Fraud Specialist: and - c) the External Auditor. - 16.2.5 The Executive Director of Resources shall be authorised to take any necessary steps to safeguard the Trust's interests in bankruptcies and company liquidations. - 16.2.6 The Executive Director of Resources shall maintain a Losses and Special Payments Register in which write-off action is recorded.
+- 16.2.3.
+Any employee discovering or suspecting a loss of any kind must either immediately inform the Executive Director of Finance or inform the Local Counter Fraud Specialist who will then appropriately inform the Executive Director of Finance and/or Chief Executive.
+Where a criminal offence is suspected, the Executive Director of Finance must inform the police if theft or arson is involved.
+If the case involves suspicion of fraud, then the particular circumstances of the case will determine when the police are notified. - 16.2.4.
+For losses apparently caused by theft, fraud, arson, neglect of duty or gross carelessness, except if the value is less than £50,000, the Executive Director of Finance must immediately notify: - (a). the Board - (b).
+The Local Counter Fraud Specialist - (c). the External Auditor - 16.2.5.
+The Executive Director of Finance shall be authorised to take any necessary steps to safeguard the Trust's interests in bankruptcies and company liquidations. - 16.2.6.
+The Executive Director of Finance shall maintain a Losses and Special Payments Register in which write-off action is recorded.
 A report shall be presented to the Audit Committee periodically.